cliqz-oss/browser-ios/BUILDING.md

 ```

-At this point you have checked out the source code for both the Firefox for iOS project and it's dependencies.
+At this point you have checked out the source code for both the Cliqz for iOS project and it's dependencies.
 You can now build and run the application.

 Everything after this point is done from within Xcode.